KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Player Characters/UVM Characters/Campaign 1 2024-25/Otto.md

 ###### Recruitment
 Otto joined the peacekeeper for willingly and passed the trials along with 7 others.
 He is in a team with [[Monty]], [[Chuck]], [[Jaloop]], [[Akanos]], [[Monkey (Alex)]], [[Gorlock (Rhulk)]], [[Aeris Aryndor]], and [[Equilibrium]].
 He is currently a B-Rank peacekeeper
 ##### Abilities
-Otto, The Forgotten, is a level 10 Hexblade Human Warlock
+Otto, The Forgotten, is a Hexblade Human Warlock

 ```statblock
 layout: Basic 5e Layout Copy